Bnz-0/Shortrack/README.md

 **Shortrack is a potentially fun script that permit to play track using keyboard-shortcut.**

 Each shortcut is associated to a track and holding down all the keys the track starts playing as long as they are held down.
-Every shortcut and truck in completely configurable, so you can use it with every kind of audio and combination of keys
+Every shortcuts and trucks are completely configurable, so you can use it with every kind of audio and combination of keys

 ## Installation
 > On **Windows** you need to have [python](https://www.python.org/downloads/) installed